Written Statement of Action for Wakefield

 Introduction to the Written Statement of Action for Wakefield

-The Chief Inspector determined that NHS Wakefield Clinical Commissioning Group (CCG) is required to submit a Written Statement of Action (WSA) because of significant areas of weakness in the local area’s arrangements for completing specialist diagnostic assessments of autism spectrum disorder (ASD).
+The Chief Inspector determined that NHS Wakefield Clinical Commissioning Group (CCG) was required to submit a Written Statement of Action (WSA) because of significant areas of weakness in the local area’s arrangements for completing specialist diagnostic assessments of autism spectrum disorder (ASD).

-The WSA for Wakefield, which was approved by regulators in December 2017, is Wakefield’s response to the concerns raised by the inspection team in June 2017 and our actions to address this significant area of weakness.
+The WSA for Wakefield, which was approved by regulators in December 2017, was Wakefield’s response to the concerns raised by the inspection team in June 2017 and our actions to address this significant area of weakness.

 In addition to this, the Wakefield system are working with partner agencies to engage with families, with ASD engagement events having taken place on 28th November 2018, 30th January 2019, 27th March 2019, with the next event planned for 20th June 2019, 12.30pm-2.30pm, at the New Brook House Working Mens Club on Barnsley Road in Wakefield.

 These events include Child and Adolescent Mental Health Services (CAMHS), Education and Inclusion service representatives from Wakefield Council, ASD pathway leads from The Mid Yorkshire Hospitals NHS Trust and local parent carer forum, KIDS, as well as other parent support groups such as KIDZAWARE.